getgrav/grav-learn/pages/01.basics/01.what-is-grav/docs.md

     category: docs
 ---

-Grav is a **Fast**, **Simple**, and **Flexible**, file-based Web-platform.
+Grav is a **Fast**, **Simple**, and **Flexible** file-based Web-platform.
 There is **Zero** installation required.
 Just extract the ZIP archive, and you are already up and running.
 It follows similar principles to other flat-file CMS platforms, but has a different design philosophy than most.

 The name is just a shortened version of the word **Gravity**, which although is the name of a movie starring Sandra Bullock, is also a very important physical principle that describes forces of attraction between objects.
 Frankly, the name was chosen as a temporary 'codename' for the project and it just stuck.